micahg/nttdocker/README.md

 To make life easy there is no authentication, reverse proxying, etc in the home-build.

+## Cutting a new release

+*This should automate* when you have more time.

+Right now it just pulls the latest packages and builds a combined image.
+Just update the package.json and then merge to main.

 ## Local Testing

 Testing github packages locally, go to https://github.com/settings/tokens and